-The Care Bears Christmas (1983)The Care Bears would be featured on several albums released in 1983-84 on Kid Stuff Records.
+The Care Bears would be featured on several albums released in 1983-84 on Kid Stuff Records.
 One of the earlier albums was A Care Bear Christmas that contained 12 tracks.

 Kid Stuff Records released a total of 10 albums featuring Strawberry Shortcake from 1980-82.
-The Christmas album featured a continous mix of spoken word and songs.
+The Christmas album featured a continuous mix of spoken word and songs.

-On the heels of the animated Christmas special with the same name, RCA released the Chipmink's 4th Christmas album titled A Chipmunk Christmas in 1981.
+On the heels of the animated Christmas special with the same name, RCA released the Chipmunk's 4th Christmas album titled A Chipmunk Christmas in 1981.
 At the time of the release, the high-pitched trio already had a 20 year career in the record business.
 Many of their albums would be re-released on CD in the '90s.

 Kid Stuff Records brought a typically silent character to life when it released A Pink Panther Christmas in 1981.
 Henry Mancini had used the famous theme on several earlier albums, but was absent from the Christmas album.
 It was strictly a children's album which I imagine tried to springboard off the TV special which first aired in 1978.

 The 4th US album featuring the Smurfs was a Christmas album released on Starland Records.
 Merry Christmas With The Smurfs contained 14 Christmas songs, most with a Smurfy twist to the lyrics.

 With an Emmy award in its pocket, Will Vinton's Claymation Christmas Celebration also released a soundtrack album on Atlantic records.
 6 tracks not featured in the TV special could be heard on the album while "O Christmas Tree" was omitted.

 Disneyland Records has a vast library of children's albums including several Christmas albums released in the '80s.
 The recordings range from sing-a-longs to the soundtrack of Mickey's Christmas Carol, but the Family Christmas Album released in 1981 might be the best representation with popular characters singing Christmas classics.

-a sing-along album was produced in 1984 featuring 10 Christmas classics sung by the popular characters.
+Most people will remember the TV special (and album) Christmas Eve On Sesame Street which debuted in 1978.
+Building on its success and the vast Sesame Street audio library, a sing-along album was produced in 1984 featuring 10 Christmas classics sung by the popular characters.

 Rhino Records released a 6-track Christmas album in 1983 featuring the Three Stooges.
 The album was actually a re-release of their 1959 album titled Sing 6 Happy Yuletide Songs (With The Music Wreckers).